hasadna/knesset-data-pipelines/devops/k8s/README.md

 Running the script will show the deployment details and require to input a billable google project id before creating the cluster.

 * `bin/k8s_create.sh`
+  * To modify cluster creation or for production environment, read this script and run manually as needed

 ### Pre-Deployment